dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the entered text.
 - `IsReadOnly`, of type `bool`, defines whether the user should be prevented from modifying text.
 The default value of this property is `false`.
 - `IsSpellCheckEnabled`, of type `bool`, controls whether spell checking is enabled.
-- `Keyboard`, of type `Keyboard`, specifies the virtual keyboard that's displayed when entering text.
+- `Keyboard`, of type `Keyboard`, specifies the soft input keyboard that's displayed when entering text.
 - `MaxLength`, of type `int`, defines the maximum input length.
 - `Placeholder`, of type `string`, defines the text that's displayed when the control is empty.
 - `PlaceholderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the placeholder text.